-7. Build resilience by helping kids feel they’re good at something and can influence the world
+7. When kids feel they’re good at something and experience success, it builds their resilience

 Find opportunities that allow kids to set and achieve goals, and they’ll feel a sense of mastery and control, suggests Soma.
-Help them build resilience by assigning jobs in the classroom that students can do well or let them be a peer helper to someone else.
+Help build resilience by assigning classroom jobs students can do well or letting them help peers.

 “It is very empowering,” says Soma.
 “Set them up to succeed, and keep that bar in the zone where you know they are able to accomplish it and move forward.”